phpList/phplist-plugin-saml2/README.md

 ### Clients

-Within realms, are clients!
+Within the realm, there are clients!
 A client is an entity that can request Keycloak to authenticate a user.
 Most often, clients are applications and services that want to use Keycloak to secure themselves and provide a single sign-on solution.
 Essentially, the client represents or serves as a connector that makes request on behalf of the **service provider (in this case simplesamlphp)**

 Again, we have a couple of default clients created in the `Master realm` by keycloak!
 Each client contains access control information such as roles and scope!